paraparity/BatSignal/BatSignal/Documentation/installation.md

-# Setting up the Sensor node
+# Setting up the Control node

-It is important to note that the following instructions assume that you have install the `git` and `wget` packages.
-If you have not you can just use `sudo apt-get install` to install them.
+<a name=python3></a>
 #### Install Python3

 The sensor modules require python3+ to run.
 To install python 3 use the following command `sudo apt-get install python3 python3-dev`.
 It is important to note that after installing python 3 the file /usr/bin/python will still point to /usr/bin/python2.
 This means that in order to run the modules you need to run it using python3 or modify /usr/bin/python to point to /usr/bin/python3.

+# Setting up the Sensor node

+It is important to note that the following instructions assume that you have install the `git` and `wget` packages.
+If you have not you can just use `sudo apt-get install` to install them.

+The sensor node also requires python3.
+Use the instructions [here](#python3) to install it.

 #### Install PortAudio v19+